Façade (ballet)

-Façade is a ballet by Frederick Ashton, to the music of William Walton; it is a balletic interpretation of items from Façade – an Entertainment (1923) by Walton and Edith Sitwell.
-The ballet was first given by the Camargo Society at the Cambridge Theatre, on 26 April 1931.
+Façade is a ballet choreographed by Frederick Ashton, set to the music of William Walton; it is a balletic interpretation of items from Façade – an Entertainment (1923) by Walton and Edith Sitwell.
+The ballet was first given by the Camargo Society at the Cambridge Theatre, on 26 April, 1931.
 It has been regularly revived and restaged all over the world.